ofekyem/ofekyem/README.md

   A small program to crawl websites and generate a report of their internal linking structure.
 Developed using JavaScript and Node.js.
 GitHub Repository

 📚 **Course Exercises:**
-- You can also find the exercises I've completed as part of my university courses.
+- You can also find here all the exercises I've completed as part of my university courses.

 📊 **My GitHub Stats:**